 A lien may be extended by the filing of an extension certificate that references the original certificate and any previous extension certificates prior to the expiration date of the original certificate or then current extension certificate, in which case the lien is valid for a period of five years from the date of the filing of the extension certificate unless sooner released or satisfied in the manner provided in this section.
-Any lien filed under this section prior to the effective date of this amendment shall be valid for a period of five years after the effective date of this amendment unless sooner released or satisfied in the manner provided in this section, and may be extended by the filing of an extension certificate prior to the expiration of the five-year period.
+Any lien filed under this section prior to July 14, 2004, shall be valid for a period of five years after July 14, 2004, unless sooner released or satisfied in the manner provided in this section, and may be extended by the filing of an extension certificate prior to the expiration of the five-year period.

-The recorder must record and index such certificates in the recorder's book of liens, for which the recorder shall receive a fee as provided in section 317.32 of the Revised Code.
+The county recorder shall record such certificates in the recorder's official records and shall index such certificates as provided in section 317.18 of the Revised Code.
+The county recorder shall receive a fee as provided in section 317.32 of the Revised Code.